 The answer is that in a Chapter 11 you'll still have a liquidation analysis done just as if the company was going to file Chapter 7.

 The purpose of this liquidation analysis is ascertain whether the plan of reorganization (POR) submitted to the court by the debtor (company) passes the so-called Best Interests test.

-The Best Interests test essentially says, "If the liquidation value of the company provides a greater recovery to creditors than in the proposed Chapter 11 solution, then a Chapter 7 (liquidation) should occur as it's obviously in the best interests of the creditors (they'll get a higher recovery)."
+The Best Interests test essentially says, "If the liquidation value of the company provides a greater recovery to creditors than in the proposed Chapter 11 solution (the POR), then a Chapter 7 (liquidation) should occur as it's obviously in the best interests of the creditors (they'll get a higher recovery)."

-In other words, the liquidation analysis sets a floor of value to creditors.
-Almost invariably companies that file Chapter 11 will provide a greater value to creditors with their solution (POR) than under a liquidation; that's why they chose to file a Chapter 11 in the first place!
+In other words, the liquidation analysis sets a floor of value for creditors.
+Almost invariably companies that file Chapter 11 will provide a greater value to creditors with their solution (their POR) than under a liquidation; that's why they chose to file a Chapter 11 in the first place!